 Apply torque wrenches according to specifications (initial tightening → final tightening).

-Final torque values for high-strength bolt assemblies must meet design requirements.
+Final torque values for high-strength bolt assemblies must meet design requirements to ensure the stability and safety of the entire steel structure system.

 3. Inspection: